MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client/install-on-linux.md

 To benefit from disk scalability, performance and speed, you can push the compute context using rxSetComputeContext() to a production instance of Machine Learning Server (or Microsoft R Server) such as [SQL Server Machine Learning Services](https://docs.microsoft.com/en-us/sql/advanced-analytics/r/sql-server-r-services) and Machine Learning Server for Hadoop.
 [Learn more about its compatibility.](compatibility-with-server.md)

-You can offload heavy processing to Machine Learning Server or test your analytics during their developmentYou by running your code remotely using [remoteLogin() or remoteLoginAAD()](../r/how-to-execute-code-remotely.md) from the mrsdeploy package.
+You can offload heavy processing to Machine Learning Server or test your analytics during their development.
+You by running your code remotely using [remoteLogin() or remoteLoginAAD()](../r/how-to-execute-code-remotely.md) from the mrsdeploy package.

 For a What's New for Microsoft R Client, see [here](what-is-microsoft-r-client.md#r-client-whats-new).